 Chipmunks are pretty darned cute, and North America can mostly call them its own.
 That’s because there are twenty-five species, and only one, the Siberian Chipmunk of Asia, lives elsewhere.

 Chipmunks are beneficial

 One thing that makes Chipmunks beneficial is their feces, which contain the seeds and fungal spores they eat.
 Wherever they poop, they spread tree and other plant seeds, as well as mycorrhiza, a fungus vital for increasing water and nutrient absorption in plants.
 (You can see it for yourself—it’s the white, root-like filament that grows from the roots of your potted plants, those in the ground, and possibly even in your compost bin.)
 Chipmunks are also beneficial as food for predators.

-The largest is the Eastern Chipmunk (Tamias stratus), only 11 inches long (28 centimeters), including the tail, and weighing up to 4.4 ounces (125 grams).
-They inhabit the eastern half of North America.
-The Least Chipmunk (Tamias minibus), found in western states and across Canada, is the smallest, at only 7.2 to 8.5 inches (18.5 to 21.6 centimeters) long, including the tail.
-They weigh just 1.1 to 1.8 ounces (32 to 50 grams).
+Chipmunks are rodents in the squirrel family, Sciuridae.
+The largest Chipmunk is the Eastern Chipmunk (Tamias stratus), which is only 11 inches long (28 cm), including the tail, and weighs 4.4 ounces (125 g).
+It inhabits the eastern half of N.A.
+The Least Chipmunk (Tamias minibus), found in western states and across Canada, is the smallest, at only 7.2–8.5 inches (18.5–21.6 cm) long, including the tail.
+At 0.88–2.33 ounces (25–66 g), it weighs less than a roll of dimes.

-Predators include hawks, owls, foxes, Raccoons, snakes, weasels and house cats.
+Predators include hawks, owls, foxes, Raccoons, snakes, weasels, and house cats.